 Got a thirst for adventure?
-We have compiled a list of some of the best place around the world to go whitewater rafting.
+We have compiled a list of some of the best places around the world to go whitewater rafting.
 You will find them conveniently organized by region.
-If you think we have missed any please let us know in the comments section below.
+If you think we have missed any please let us know using the form below this article.

 Whitewater rafting is relatively new to Thailand but it has been a big hit already.
-Some of the already well-known river is the Chiang Mai and those that can be found North of Thailand.
-There are unique jungle homestay, trekking excursions, elephant treks and even full moon rafting.
+Some of the already well-known rivers is in Chiang Mai and those that can be found North of Thailand.
+There are unique jungle homestays, trekking excursions, elephant treks, and even full moon rafting.
 This is truly unique and can only be found in Thailand.

 Rising near the border with Tibet, among the world’s highest peaks, the Sun Koshi offers a trip of Himalayan majesty on its way to join the Ganges on the plains below.
 Class V rapids abound as it thunders through narrow gorges and forested canyons.
 The final stretch takes you through dense tropical jungle where monkeys chatter from the trees.